vaamonde/ubuntu-2404/02-settings/02-ConfiguracaoHostnameHostsNetplan.md

 ESC SHIFT : x <Enter>
 ```

-#07_ Aplicando as configurações do Netplan e verificando as informações de Rede do Ubuntu Server<br>
+## 07_ Aplicando as configurações do Netplan e verificando as informações de Rede do Ubuntu Server
 ```bash
 #aplicando as mudanças do Netplan em modo Debug (detalhado)
 sudo netplan --debug apply